Is it still Amazon Prime Day? Yes, and these are the best deals to get

 The second day of Amazon Prime Day 2021 is off and running, with newly added deals on things like Instant Pots, Vitamix blenders and Wyze noise-canceling headphones.
-Thankfully, the best of yesterday's deals are mostly still available as well, including these Amazon products that have never been priced lower:
+Thankfully, the best of Monday's deals are mostly still available too, including these Amazon products that have never been priced lower:

 - Echo Dot (4th generation): $25 (all-time low)